AGgup8/obsidian-dentistry/paediatric/Abnormal Tooth Development and Malocclusions/Impacted Maxillary Canines.md

 * If impaction is identified, an orthodontic opinion should be sought to gain advice.

 ## Treatment

+#### 1. Leave and observe
-* Impacted canines may be left in-situ.
-This is usually if the patient is happy or declines treatment.
-If this is the case, review bi-annually and warn the patient of potential complications.
+Impacted canines may be left in-situ.
+This is usually if the patient is happy or declines treatment, or the canine is severely ectopic.
+If this is the case, review bi-annually and warn the patient of potential complications. **Ideally, there should be good contact between the lateral incisor and first premolar, or the primary canine should have a good prognosis.**

+#### 2. Interceptive treatment
-* **Interceptive treatment:** the **deciduous canine is extracted** to allow for spontaneous eruption of the permanent successor.
+The **deciduous canine is extracted** to allow for spontaneous eruption of the permanent successor.

-* **Surgical exposure and orthodontic alignment:** when interceptive treatment has failed, a **surgical exposure and orthodontic alignment** of the impacted canine may be the treatment of choice in certain cases. **The NICE guidelines favour expose and bone.**
+#### 3. Surgical exposure and orthodontic alignment
+When interceptive treatment has failed, **surgical exposure and orthodontic alignment** of the impacted canine may be the treatment of choice. **The NICE guidelines favour expose and bone.**

+#### 4. Surgical removal
-* **Surgical removal:** consider surgical removal if the tooth is poorly positioned, has a curved root, or extraction is needed as part of the whole orthodontic treatment plan.
+Consider surgical removal if the tooth is **poorly positioned**, has a **curved root**, or **extraction is needed as part of the whole orthodontic treatment plan**.

+#### 5. Transplantation
-* **Transplantation** of the tooth may be considered if interceptive treatment has failed and the tooth is in a very poor position.
-But this is usually if there are no other possible treatment options (if treatment has failed or is deemed inappropriate).
+Transplantation of the tooth may be considered if interceptive treatment has failed and the tooth is in a very poor position.
+But this is usually if there are **no other possible treatment options** (if treatment has failed or is deemed inappropriate).

 ---